How do you focus on bodybuilding with a home workout during a crisis? Unfortunately, I still live in an environment controlled by the coronavirus.

-Things are going to get worst before they get better.
-I live in Florida, and we are at the start of the curve.
-Walmart shelves are starting to empty.
+Things are going to get worse before they get better.
+I live in Florida, and we are at the curve’s start.
+Walmart shelves are emptying.
 There were no eggs on the shelf this week at Walmart.
-When I went to Publix, a local grocery store, they had eggs, but they rationed them.
+When I went to Publix, a local grocery store, they had eggs but rationed them.
 You could only purchase one dozen eggs per person.

-Therefore, I will use time and tension underweight to challenge my muscles and make adjustments as needed.
-Also, I may need to do 12 reps instead of 10 or 8 reps as my body gets used to this new workout program.
-I can slow each lift down and stop at the bottom and top of each lift to challenge each muscle through the concentric, eccentric, and isometric portions of the lift.
+Therefore, I will use time and under-weight tension to challenge my muscles and adjust.
+Also, I may need 12 reps instead of 10 or 8 reps as my body gets used to this new workout program.
+I can slow each lift down and stop at the bottom and top to challenge each muscle through the lift’s concentric, eccentric, and isometric portions.

-The word workout means to work the body outside of its rest position.
+The word workout means to work the body outside of its resting position.
 Finally, I will use sweat and heavy breathing to gauge my level of intensity.
 If there is no pain, then there is no gain.